What is a dual-purpose test?

 Client: Irish SaaS company, FY2024, revenue EUR 22M, IFRS reporter.

-Identify the dual objectives: The control: Galway's revenue manager reviews and approves each new subscription contract before it enters the billing system, verifying the contract terms match the price list and the revenue recognition schedule.
+The control being tested: Galway's revenue manager reviews and approves each new subscription contract before it enters the billing system, verifying the contract terms match the price list and the revenue recognition schedule.
 The substantive objective: test the occurrence and accuracy of recorded subscription revenue by vouching recorded revenue entries back to signed contracts.

-Determine the sample size: The test of controls requires a sample of 25 items (based on tolerable deviation rate of 5%, no expected deviations, 90% confidence level).
-The substantive test requires 40 items (based on population of 1,840 subscription lines totalling EUR 22M, performance materiality of EUR 330K).
+The test of controls requires a sample of 25 items (based on tolerable deviation rate of 5%, no expected deviations, 90% confidence level).
+The substantive test requires 40 items (based on a population of 1,840 subscription lines totalling EUR 22M, PM of EUR 330K).
 The team selected the larger: 40 items.
+This is the step where teams most often get it wrong by defaulting to the controls number (a PIOOMA approach that does not hold up on review).

-Conclusion: The dual-purpose test provided evidence on both objectives from a single sample.
+The dual-purpose test provided evidence on both objectives from a single sample.
 The control deviation (undocumented delegation) did not breach the tolerable deviation rate but generated a management letter point.
 The substantive results supported revenue occurrence and accuracy.
-Both conclusions are documented separately, which is defensible under ISA 330.A23 and ISA 230.8.
+Both conclusions are documented separately, which is defensible under ISA 330 .A23 and ISA 230.8 .

 Key standard references

-• ISA 330.A23: A test of a control may be designed to simultaneously serve as a test of details (dual-purpose test).
+• ISA 330 .A23 permits designing a test of a control to simultaneously serve as a test of details (dual-purpose test).
 The auditor must consider each objective separately.

-• ISA 530.A10: Factors affecting sample size — the dual-purpose sample must satisfy both the controls and substantive calculations.
+• ISA 530 .A10 covers factors affecting sample size.
+The dual-purpose sample must satisfy both the controls and substantive calculations.

-• ISA 230.8: Documentation must be sufficient for an experienced auditor to understand the nature, timing, extent, and results of procedures performed and the evidence obtained.
+• ISA 230.8 requires documentation sufficient for an experienced auditor to understand the nature, timing, extent, and results of procedures performed and the evidence obtained.

-• ISA 330.7: The nature, timing, and extent of further audit procedures shall be responsive to the assessed risks of material misstatement.
+• ISA 330.7 requires that further audit procedures be responsive in nature, timing, extent, and focus to the assessed risks of material misstatement.

 Related terms